 I am senior lecturer at the Department of Design, teaching issues related to the social, economic and politcal uses of cultural heritage in today's society.
-This means teaching students of design how cultural heritage might be part of their projects for a sustainable change.
+This means teaching students of design how cultural heritage, cultural identity, and collective memories might be part of their projects for a sustainable change.

 I teach at both undergraduate and master levels in Design + Change, mainly on topics related to critical heritage, material cultural, cultural identity, migration and memory, placeness and homing process, heritage community managment, and cultural sustainability.
 For master students I also teach on designing research projects, tools for academic publication, and transdisciplinarity in design.

-My research focuses on the way cultural heritage is involved in the process of remembering, meaning making, and construction of identity today, involving key concepts such as globalization, multiple migration, mobilities, collective memory, critical heritage, public archaeology, new materialities, and the social significance of cultural heritage.
+My research is focused on the way cultural heritage is involved in the process of remembering, meaning making, and construction of identity today, involving key concepts such as globalization, multiple migration, mobilities, collective memory, critical heritage, public archaeology, new materialities, and the social significance of cultural heritage.

 Past Women: It is a research project (+ website) aiming to make visible the research in archaeology and history that is linked to the study of the material culture of women while working to provide updated resources from feminist perspectives to all sectors involved in historical dissemination. http://www.pastwomen.net/gb/index